How to avail loans and scholarship for IPM at IIMs?

 I have been fairly comprehensive, detailing everything you need to know before approaching the banks for a loan.
 Much of this article is based on my experience and research, though I have also talked to many of my batchmates and seniors across IPMs.
 Hence, it is indicative.
 Expect some differences when you go through the same process.

-My qualification: I spent half a term at IIM Rohtak before withdrawing to go to IIM Ranchi (batch of 2022-27).
+My qualification: I spent half a term at IIM Rohtak before withdrawing to go to IIM Ranchi (IPM 2022-27).
+I wrote CAT and have now switched to IIM Shillong for PGP (2025-27).
 Hence, I spent a bit more time exploring the dark, dark world of IPM financing than is advisable.
 I hope my experience helps make the process a little smoother and less stressful.

 If you have a question not covered in this blog, reach out at [email protected] or find me on LinkedIn – we would love to hear from you!
 Also reach out if you spot any outdated information or inadvertent error.
 We would like to keep this blog relevant to future IPMers.